oracle-livelabs/apex/event-mangement/4-ui-apex-assistant/4-ui-apex-assistant.md

     !["Click App Builder"](images/add-event-promt.png "")

-7. Click **Insert** or replace the SQL query given below for the expected output:
+7. Click **Insert**, or replace the existing SQL query with the one provided below to generate the same output for this workshop:

     ```
     <copy>